How To Get Rid Of Bed Bugs

 One of the most effective methods is sealing your mattress and box spring in a plastic bag, which traps all the bugs inside, preventing them from escaping or feeding.
 Over time, this can help reduce their numbers, but it won’t eliminate them entirely.
 If you’re planning to buy a new mattress, you’ll need to ensure the infestation has been fully eradicated first to prevent re-infestation.

 While these methods can help reduce an infestation, they will not completely eliminate bed bugs.
-For full eradication, heat treatment or professional extermination is required.
+For full eradication, professional bed bug treatment is required.

 Bed Bug Treatment Methods